 If you want all the big stores you can find in most cities around the world, with all the people of the world shopping in them, Kärntnerstrasse is where you can find it all.
 It’s the Broadway of Soho in NYC, or the Oxford Circus of London all in one, and although it’s crazy busy, the side streets lead to some great areas.

-But if you’re more of the boutique, vintage and unique local shop type, heading to Laimgrube, Neubau or Leopoldstadt are where you wanna be.
-Neaubaugasse, Praterstrabe and Westbahnstabe are all perfect streets to wander in their respective neighbourhoods with plenty of unique gear you won’t find elsewhere.
+But if you’re more of the boutique, vintage and unique local shop type and want to support the community, heading to Laimgrube, Neubau or Leopoldstadt is where you wanna be.
+Neaubaugasse, Praterstrabe and Westbahnstabe are all perfect streets to wander in their respective neighborhoods with plenty of unique gear you won’t find elsewhere.
 And as you may have hoped, there’s plenty of places to grab a beer or a coffee in between too.

 Vienna is pretty progressive when it comes to taking your money.
-In other words, you can use card at pretty much any restaurant, cafe or shop, and if you have a contactless credit card, those work like a charm virtually anywhere.
+In other words, you can use your credit or debit card at pretty much any restaurant, cafe or shop.
+If you have a contactless credit card, those work like a charm virtually anywhere.

-There are a few smaller businesses which may insist on cold hard Euro cash, so it doesn’t hurt to keep a few small bills on you.
+There are a few smaller businesses in Vienna which may insist on cold hard Euro cash, so it doesn’t hurt to keep a few small bills on you, just for safety.
 As a savvy traveller, you know that the best way to get foreign currency is never going to be at an airport currency stand or anywhere that offers exchange.
-Make one ATM withdrawal, and use this guide as your friend.
+Use this guide as your friend.

 Vienna Is So Much Fun

-Vienna is one of my favourite cities in Europe with great bike lanes, wide avenues and architecture that’s virtually unmatched in any other European city.
-It’s elegant, clean and ever changing with new trends in food and culture.
+Vienna is one of GSTP’S favorite cities in Europe with great bike lanes, wide avenues and architecture that’s virtually unmatched in any other European city.
+Considering the competition, that’s saying something.
+It’s elegant, clean and ever changing with best new trends in food and culture.
 With any hope, this guide will help you navigate your way to loving it even more.
 Cheers!